avin-sharma/Mood-Tracker/README.md

 The application will be very easy to use where you can enter your daily entry without any lengthy processes or writing anything, in a few clicks.

+## Installation
+- Download the project
+- Open the project directory in a terminal and execute `pod install`.
+- Open the project using `Mood Tracker.xcworkspace` (white icon).
+- Change the developer and certificate to ones which you have access to to utilize iCloud access (Right now I am using my personal developer account since I could not create a new container on University Account).
+- Run the project on Xcode.

 ## Features of the application

-- Login
-- Screen where you select your mood
-- Screen where you select activities you did throughout the day.
+- Screen where you select your mood followed by where you select activities you did throughout the day.
-- Home screen/ Dashboard
 - Local data persistence
-- Backing up data using iCloud Framework
+- Backing up data on iCloud

 ## Future Scope

+- Statistics and insight based on data
 - Reminder for daily entry
 - Extend the application to Apple Watch
 - Extend the application to Apple TV
-- Graph data

-## Development Schedule

-The plan is to finish the application in 7-8 Weeks as this project is being worked on along with 3 other courses I am taking.
-Here is an approximate timeline:

-- **Week 1**: Planning the flow of application and image assets
-- **Week 2**: Login
-- **Week 3**: Screen to select mood
-- **Week 4**: Screen where there is a list of activities to choose from
-- **Week 5**: A Home Screen where you land after you are done entering your entries
-- **Week 6**: Building a database
-- **Week 7**: Backing up data on iCloud
-- **Week 8**: Polish the app and make sure everything works